transparency-dev/trillian-tessera/README.md

 ### Integration

-Integration is a background process that happens when the Tessera storage object has been created.
+Integration is a background process that happens when a Tessera lifecycle object has been created.
 This process takes sequenced entries and merges them into the log.
 Once this process has been completed, a new entry will:
  - Be available via the read API at the index that was returned from sequencing